santiagocuebas/sveltekit-task-app/README.md

-# Notes App with Nodejs and Mysql
+# Notes App with Nodejs, Svelte and Mysql
 Notes App is a Multi Page Application using Nodejs and Mysql.

 ## Installation